Caboodle & The Whole Kit

 The Wizard, The Girl and The Unicorn’s Horn

-A children’s fantasy that takes you to the magical land of Geo where people, goblins and even trolls live in relative harmony.
-It is the old wizard’s job to care for the land and its inhabitants and maintain harmony when things go amiss.
-Things change drastically, when the evil shadow comes with his demon hordes.
-The people awake to find themselves held captive deep below the caverns of Geo, and their fate, along with all of Geo now rests in the hands of the old worn out wizard, a ragtag bunch of goblins, and a mysterious little girl.
+A children’s fantasy that takes you to the magical land of Geo where people, goblins and even trolls live in relative harmony but things change drastically when the evil shadow comes with his demon hordes.
+The fate of the people along with all of Geo now rests in the hands of the old worn out wizard, a ragtag bunch of goblins, and a mysterious little girl.

 Without warning, the wizard stops and motions the goblins to be still.
 The goblins listen intently but hear nothing.
 They sniff the air but don’t smell anything.
 They look to the top of the mountains but see only the sky beyond the peaks.